DakePeng/CFK_Delete_Python/README.md

 You might get an error that says "no module named "google"".
 If you are not running on a local machine, change the line "sys.path.append(...)" to append the address where your google packages are installed.
 This should be in a subdirectory of the folder where you installed Python.

-In "CFKdelete_subprocess.py", verify these information:
+In "CFKdelete_subprocess.py", verify this information:

 project_id
 recent_export